Mujjabi/DevOps/Git/Git.md

 ```
 git branch  #this shows you your current branch
 git branch -a # this shows you all the branches you have
-git checkout main  #this moved you to the main branch. this is like cd in linux
+git checkout main  #this moves you to the main branch. this is like cd in linux
 git branch submaster #this creates a branch called submaster from the main branch.
 ```
 If we create a folder under the submaster branch, it is only in this branch not on the main until it is merged to the main